cpcm94/linhadotempo/README.md

 You'll need to setup a couple of environment variables in order for the uploading and reading of files to and from s3 to work correctly.

-On your Netlify you'll need to configure the following variable on your dashboard:
+On your Netlify you'll need to configure the following variables on your dashboard:

 - REACT_APP_UPLOAD_TOKEN_ENDPOINT
+- REACT_APP_S3_BUCKET_NAME

-With its value being the endpoint of the uploadToken API.
+With `REACT_APP_UPLOAD_TOKEN_ENDPOINT` value being the endpoint of the uploadToken API.
 That being, for remote: https://yourHerokuApp.com/api/uploadToken.
-For local, when you serve with php just add the path `/api/uploadToken` to the address that is provided.
+For local, when you serve with php just add the path `/api/uploadToken` to the address that is provided, for example `127.0.0.1:6000/api/uploadToken` if your php served at the address `127.0.0.1:6000`.

 ### Step 3b - Environment Variables Heroku